“Differential expression” integrates many useful lipid-focused analyses for identifying significant lipid species or lipid characteristics.

 After running the above code, a SummarizedExperiment object deSp_se will be returned containing the analysis results.
 This object can be used as input for plotting and further analyses such as dimensionality reduction, hierarchical clustering, and characteristics association

-deSp_se includes the input abundance data, lipid characteristic table, group information table, analysis results, and some some setting of input parameters.
+deSp_se includes the input abundance data, lipid characteristic table, group information table, analysis results, and input parameter settings.
 You can view the data in deSp_se by LipidSigR::extract_summarized_experiment.
 Please read vignette("1_tool_function").

 The differential expression analysis result can be input for plotting MA plots, volcano plots, and lollipop plots.
 (Note: Only static plots are displayed here.)